Previous Page Next Page

 • Prevent the need to re-interview principals and collaterals to address concerns that were not initially included in the intake.

 APS case-related information is confidential.
-Unless otherwise entitled to case records, reporters of abuse, neglect, and financial exploitation are only given case information that is necessary for the following purposes:
+Unless otherwise entitled to case records, reporters are only given case information that is necessary for the following purposes:

 • To confirm whether APS will accept the allegations for investigation.